sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sssd-nfs-idmap</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : SSSD plug-in for NFSv4 rpc.idmapd
+Short desc    : SSSD plug-in for NFSv4 rpc.idmapd
 URL          : https://github.com/SSSD/sssd/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : The libnfsidmap sssd module provides a way for rpc.idmapd to call SSSD to map
+Descript     : The libnfsidmap sssd module provides a way for rpc.idmapd to call SSSD to map
              : UIDs/GIDs to names and vice versa.
 It can be also used for mapping principal
              : (user) name to IDs(UID or GID) or to obtain groups which user are member of.
 ```